MutatedTarsier/CS3560-Homework1/README.md

 Main program files are in src/main/java

-These files are the main code for solutions to the Valid Parentheses problem and Pyramid Rubiks Cube problem
+These files are the main code for solutions to the Valid Parentheses problem and Pyramid Rubiks Cube problem.
+See code files for explanations.

 Test program files are in src/test/java
 These test files use junit for running tests